lindig/lua-ml/README.md

 ## Project status

-Lua-ML is usable and works quite well, but there's a room for improvement, especially in error reporting.
+Lua-ML is usable and works quite well, but there's still room for improvement, especially in error reporting.

 It doesn't make an API stability promise _yet_, which is why the versions are